 With the announcement of vaccines now being administered, an end of this pandemic is starting to become more of a reality, like a light at the end of a dark tunnel.
 I suspect many of the changes that have been implemented will likely last to post-pandemic times.
 Based on this expectation, in a bold move, here is a list of my 2021 predictions on how the manufacturing industry will look like next year!

 - Digital is Here to Stay – Some manufacturers learned some hard lessons during the coronavirus in 2020 – this knowledge will leave a lasting impression will not be quickly forgotten.
 A “Digital First” strategy is here to stay.
-A push to invest in this strategy will triple digital investment over the next three years.
+A push to invest in this strategy including greater reliance upon the Model Based Enterprise will triple digital investment over the next three years.

 - Remote Access is a Must-Have – Look to see continued investment to monitor, review, and approve production processes on web-enabled devices, tablets, and smartphones.
 The removal of paper-based processes, disparate legacy applications, and manual data entry process will continue at an accelerated rate of change.
 The stigma of working remotely is now gone.